andrewjw/site/_posts/2011-11-25-programming-documentary.md

 comment, but I suspect it will focus on the outcome of the software rather than the process of how computers can be made to appear intelligent.

-Jim Al-Kalili's recent series on the history of electricity, <a href="http://www.bbc.co.uk/programmes/p00kjq6h">Shock and Awe</a>, ends with a section on the development of the transistor.
+Jim Al-Kalili's recent series on the history of electricity, [Shock and Awe](http://www.bbc.co.uk/programmes/p00kjq6h), ends with a section on the development of the transistor.
 During it, and over a picture of the LHC, he says something rather interesting.

     Our computer's have become so powerful that they are helping us to understand the universe in all its